 Definition of Aggressive Communication

 It’s a selfish and damaging communication style.
-Aggressive communication can have a negative impact on your relationships and how others perceive you as a person.
+Aggressive communication can hurt your relationships and how others perceive you as a person.
 It can also lead to low self-esteem and less social interaction.

 Passive Aggressive Communication